mishrasidhant/automation-scripts/docs/DICTATION_ARCHITECTURE.md

 ## Overview

-This document outlines the complete architecture for the **dictation module** in systemd-automations.
+This document outlines the complete architecture for the **dictation module** in automation-scripts.
 The module enables voice-to-text transcription using Whisper AI with system-wide hotkey triggering.

 **System Profile:** Manjaro Linux | XFCE | X11 | PulseAudio